-Although Australia is a predominantly Christian country, with about 64% of all Australians identifying as Christian, there is no official state religion.
+Although Australia is a predominantly Christian country with about 52% of all Australians identifying as Christian, there is no official state religion.
 People in Australia are free to practice any religion they choose, as long as they are not breaking the law.
-All but three of the 22 major religions of the world are practiced in Australia, demonstrating its cultural diversity.
+Religions from all over the world are practiced in Australia, demonstrating its cultural diversity.
 Most universities and communities in Australia have facilities and places of worship for all types of faith, so international students in Australia should contact their international student officer about facilities at their educational institution.

 Australia has no official language, but the majority of the population speaks English as a first language.
 According to the 2016 census, 73% of people in Australia spoke only English at home, even including a large number of first- and second-generation migrants.
 Australian English has a distinctive accent and vocabulary.
 Because people from about 200 countries around the world have migrated to Australia, there is a vast collection of languages spoken in the country.
 Other languages spoken in Australia include Mandarin, Italian, Arabic, Cantonese, and Greek.
 It is believed that at one time, there were almost 400 Australian Aboriginal languages, but now only 70 of these languages have survived, and all but 30 are endangered.
 One indigenous language is still the main language for about 50,000 Aboriginal people in Australia.